Skip to content

 • The name of the food.

-• The list of ingredients, starting with the ingredient of greatest weight and ending with that of the lowest.
+• The list of ingredients, starting with the ingredient of greatest weight and ending with the lowest.

 • Country of origin (where the food was produced).